Cpril/Mancala_Player/README.md

 ![image](https://github.com/user-attachments/assets/80ccef14-7089-4066-96ce-336e05847607)
 Please Refer to [this document](https://www.scholastic.com/content/dam/teachers/blogs/alycia-zimmerman/migrated-files/mancala_rules.pdf) for detailed Mancala game rules.

-This project creates a *symbolic AI program* that plays Mancala game through *staged Depth First Search* through *minimax* and contains algorithms to calculate best choice for each turn, and give result within 4 second time frame.
+This project creates a *symbolic AI program* that plays Mancala game with *staged Depth First Searches* through *minimax* and contains algorithms to calculate best choice for each turn, and give result within 4 second time frame.
 It also utilizes *Alpha-beta prunning* for additional proficiency.

 **Table of Content**
 - KalaMatch: Run this file to play. (can change the players in this file)